Western Animation: Big Guy and Rusty the Boy Robot aka: The Big Guy And Rusty The Boy Robot

 Berated for a whole mission because everyone thought his childish emotions could hamper the efforts of the military, in the end Rusty is proven right.
 When Big Guy apologizes to him, Rusty calmly forgives him, stating that he couldn't understand what's like having human emotions, because his AI was meant to be just too archaic to have a functional emotional grid, but he still admires him.

 Mini-Mecha: The dirty little secret of the BGY Committee is that the Big Guy is really just a piloted suit instead of a full AI-driven robot because they simply couldn't get the original AI to work after it's designer went missing.

 Rusty may actually have more firepower than the Big Guy.
 While the Big Guy relies on an assortment of missiles and machine guns Rusty uses what looks like nuclear powered plasma bolts that seem to do more damage (when he hits the target).

 This was actually brought up in one episode.
-Rusty's built in weapons are significantly more powerful than anything Big Guy is armed with, but which is more intimidating: a child robot pointing his finger at you, or a thirty foot tall metal superman unfolding his arm into dual chainguns?
+Rusty's built in weapons are significantly more powerful than anything Big Guy is armed with, which was proven as early as the pilot when they could take down the giant monster when Big guy threw everything he had at it and could barely slow it down, but which is more intimidating: a child robot pointing his finger at you, or a thirty foot tall metal superman unfolding his arm into dual chainguns?

 When Big Guy's Evil Twin is introduced, it's revealed that in order to make room for the pilot, a giant cannon the size of Big Guy's torso had to be removed!